-- Kansas Highway Patrol: Kansas Troopers are state employees involved at the local level.
+There are more than 800 troopers serving in the Kansas Highway Patrol.
+These professionals have statewide authority to enforce traffic laws and can respond to incidents that occur anywhere in the state.
+Though Kansas Troopers are state employees, they are involved at the local level.
 The agency partners with chapters of the Mothers Against Drunk Driving (MADD) campaign and additionally participates with youth in Students Against Destructive Decisions (SADD) events.
 Other activities include the Safe Kids program and fundraisers supporting the Special Olympics.
-Those wishing to apply for careers as state troopers must have a high school or GED diploma and complete a law enforcement training program.

 Kansas Sheriff’s Departments

 Outside of municipal boundaries, the law of the land is enforced by the county-level sheriff’s offices whose deputies patrol and respond to incidents that fall outside the jurisdiction of municipal police departments.
 They also often work within the boundaries of those municipal jurisdictions, partnering with city police departments when they’re needed.

 The minimum requirement to become a deputy sheriff in one of Kansas’ numerous counties is usually a high school diploma or GED equivalent, although some departments prefer candidates with a post-secondary education.